geoffroypeeters/deeplearning-101-audiomir_book/_build/html/_sources/intro.md

 ### Datasets using  .hdf5 and .pyjama file

-In the first part of this tutorial, each dataset will be saved as a pair of files: one in .hdf5 format for the audio and the other in .pyjama format for the annotations.
+In the first part of this tutorial, each dataset will be saved as a pair of files:
+- one in .hdf5 format for the audio and
+- one in .pyjama format for the annotations.

 A single [.hdf5](https://docs.h5py.org/) file contains all the audio data of a dataset.
 Each `key` corresponds to an entry.
 An entry corresponds to a specific audiofile.
-Its array contains the audio waveform.
+- Its array contains the audio waveform.
-Its attribute `sr_hz` provides the sampling rate of the audio waveform.
+- Its attribute `sr_hz` provides the sampling rate of the audio waveform.

 ```python
 with h5py.File(hdf5_audio_file, 'r') as hdf5_fid: